MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/testapplication.md

 ---

 # Test your application on Test Base
 > [!NOTE] This guide will guide you to create a new Test Base package from scratch.
-If you already have a Test Base package (.zip) in hand, you can switch to use our legacy upload experience [Upload your package | Microsoft Docs](uploadApplication.md).
+If you already have a Test Base package (.zip) in hand, you can switch to use our legacy upload experience [Upload your Test Base package (Zip)](uploadApplication.md).

 ## Prerequisites
 - A Test Base account.
 If you don't have one, [create a Test Base account](createAccount.md).